oracle/vagrant-projects/OracleDatabase/12.1.0.2/README.md

 1. Update the `Vagrantfile`.
 This is straightforward; the downside is that you will lose changes when you update this repository.
 2. Use environment variables.
 It might be difficult to remember the parameters used when the VM was instantiated.
-3. Use the `.env`/`.env.local` files (requires
-[vagrant-env](https://github.com/gosuri/vagrant-env) plugin).
-You can configure your installation by editing the `.env` file, but `.env` will be overwritten on updates, so it's better to make a copy of `.env` called `.env.local`, then make changes in `.env.local`.
-The `.env.local` file won't be overwritten when you update this repository and it won't mark your Git tree as changed (you won't accidentally commit your local configuration!).
+3. Use the `config.yaml`/`config.local.yaml` files.
+You can configure your installation by editing the `config.yaml` file, but `config.yaml` will be overwritten on updates, so it's better to make a copy of `config.yaml` called `config.local.yaml`, then make changes in `config.local.yaml`.
+The `config.local.yaml` file won't be overwritten when you update this repository and it won't mark your Git tree as changed (you won't accidentally commit your local configuration!).

 Parameters are considered in the following order (first one wins):

 1. Environment variables
-2. `.env.local` (if it exists and the  [vagrant-env](https://github.com/gosuri/vagrant-env) plugin is installed)
+2. `config.local.yaml` (if it exists)
-3. `.env` (if the [vagrant-env](https://github.com/gosuri/vagrant-env) plugin is installed)
+3. `config.yaml`
 4. `Vagrantfile` definitions

 ### VM parameters